jsk-herman/paper-jsk/content/pages/about.md

 Hi there! :wave: I'm Je Sian Keith Herman (*you can call me Jesh*).

-I am currently a 3rd year student at Bicol University studying Chemical Engineering.
+I am currently a 3rd year student at [Bicol University][BU] studying [Chemical Engineering](ChE).
 I am also living a double life as an impostor thanks to the syndrome of the same name.
 I like coding and writing on the side[^1] when I have free time.
 My ~~brain vomit~~ [blog](/blog) is one source where you can find most of my up-to-date written content.

 On an unrelated note, I like iced tea 🍹, iced coffee ☕, and ice cream 🍨 in no particular order.
 I also like RPGs, especially Pokémon, as well as visual novels[^2].